-Stock futures trade mixed ahead of bank earnings
+Stock futures trade higher ahead of bank earnings

 Dow members JPMorgan Chase and Goldman Sachs, and financial services giant Wells Fargo will report results

-U.S. equity futures were trading mixed as earnings season on Wall Street kicks off beginning with the big banks.
+U.S. equity futures were trading higher as earnings season on Wall Street kicks off beginning with the big banks.

 The major futures indexes suggest minor moves when the Wednesday session begins.